simrandeepsinghdev/Skin-O-Care/README.md

 This project utilizes Azure services for the backend and HTML, CSS, and JavaScript for the frontend for skin disease detection using machine learning.

 <h2>Overview</h2>
 Skin diseases affect millions of people worldwide, and early detection is crucial for effective treatment.
 This project aims to develop a machine-learning model for skin disease detection using image analysis.
-Azure services are used for the backend, including storage and a RESTful API, while the frontend is built using HTML, CSS, and JavaScript.
+Azure services are used for the backend, including storage and a RESTful API, while the frontend is built using HTML, CSS, JavaScript and bootstrap.

 <h2>Azure Services Used</h2>
 Azure Storage: Used to store the dataset of skin disease images.
 Blob storage is utilized for efficient storage and retrieval of images.